Craving cheesy macaroni? Famished for pho? Searching for the city’s best spuds? These delicious Portland dishes make comfort food dreams come true.

 For a Chinese spin on the classic egg sandwich, try the authentic jian bing at downtown food cart Bing Mi, which wraps scrambled eggs, pickled veggies, black bean paste and chili sauce in a lacy grilled crepe.

 Mac & Cheese

 If ooey, gooey, cheesy goodness is what you crave, Portland has plenty to offer.
-The Rookery Bar at downtown Raven & Rose gives their baked mac a British pub fare spin, with English cheddar-and-ale sauce, sharp blue cheese, garlic rye croutons and salty bites of ham.
 Fromage lovers must try the gratin de macaroni at French St. Jack, a bubbling-hot crock of white cheddar, gruyere, Fourme d’Ambert and bacon.
-Harlow wins health points with a gluten-free and vegan mac, made with quinoa pasta, kale and hazelnut milk.
-(Add pesto or chili for an extra treat.)

-This Vietnamese noodle soup is a universal favorite for rainy winter days.
-It’s worth a trip to Southeast 82nd Avenue’s Ha & VL to scope out the rotating daily offerings, which range from classic beef pho to turmeric noodles with shrimp cakes or a decadent crab flake soup with quail eggs and shredded pork.
-Other local favorites include the rich, salty soups at Pho Oregon and the balanced broths at Pho An Sandy.
+This Vietnamese noodle soup is a perfect meal for rainy winter days.
+It’s worth a trip to James Beard-nominated Ha & VL (or their sister restaurant, Rose VL Deli ) to scope out the rotating daily offerings.
+Ranging from classic beef pho to turmeric noodles with shrimp cakes or a decadent crab flake soup with quail eggs and shredded pork, their soup offerings tend to sell out, so early arrival is recommended.
+Another local favorite include the rich, flavorsome soups at Pho Oregon.

 Portland Soup Spots